Pink Floyd: The Endless River (2014) and Nick Mason's Saucerful of Secrets

 In November 2013, Gilmour and Mason revisited recordings made with Wright during the Division Bell sessions to create a new Pink Floyd album.
 They recruited session musicians to help record new parts and "generally harness studio technology".
 Waters was not involved.
 Mason described the album as a tribute to Wright: "I think this record is a good way of recognising a lot of what he does and how his playing was at the heart of the Pink Floyd sound.
 Listening back to the sessions, it really brought home to me what a special player he was."

-The Endless River was released on 7 November 2014, the second Pink Floyd album distributed by Parlophone following the release of the 20th anniversary editions of The Division Bell earlier in 2014.
+The Endless River was released in the following year.
 Though it received mixed reviews, it became the most pre-ordered album of all time on Amazon UK and debuted at number one in several countries.
 The vinyl edition was the fastest-selling UK vinyl release of 2014 and the fastest-selling since 1997.
 Gilmour said The Endless River would be Pink Floyd's last album, saying: "I think we have successfully commandeered the best of what there is ...
 It's a shame, but this is the end."
 There was no supporting tour, as Gilmour felt it was impossible without Wright.
 In 2015, Gilmour reiterated that Pink Floyd were "done" and that to reunite without Wright would be wrong.

 In November 2016, Pink Floyd released a box set, The Early Years 1965–1972, comprising outtakes, live recordings, remixes, and films from their early career.
 It was followed in December 2019 by The Later Years, compiling Pink Floyd's work after Waters's departure.
-The set includes a remixed version of A Momentary Lapse of Reason with more contributions by Wright and Mason, and an expanded reissue of the live album Delicate Sound of Thunder.
+The set includes a remixed version of A Momentary Lapse of Reason with more contributions by Wright and Mason, and an expanded reissue of the 1988 live album Delicate Sound of Thunder.
 In November 2020, the reissue of Delicate Sound of Thunder was given a standalone release on multiple formats.
 Pink Floyd's Live at Knebworth 1990 performance, previously released as part of the Later Years box set, was released on CD and vinyl on 30 April.

 In 2018, Mason formed a new band, Nick Mason's Saucerful of Secrets, to perform Pink Floyd's early material.
 The band includes Gary Kemp of Spandau Ballet and the longtime Pink Floyd collaborator Guy Pratt.
 They toured Europe in September 2018 and North America in 2019.
 Waters joined the band at the New York Beacon Theatre to perform vocals for "Set the Controls for the Heart of the Sun".